llnl/benchpark/docs/developer-guide.rst

    pip install -r .github/workflows/requirements/docs.txt

+This requires ``python>=3.11`` (or try an earlier version of sphinx).
 After updating the documentation, render the pages with the following:

 .. code-block:: bash